yjkogan/example-budget-tracking-app/README.md

 [Part 3](https://github.com/yjkogan/example-budget-tracking-app/wiki/Part-3): Learn about the component Life Cycle and working with AJAX requests.

 [Part 4](https://github.com/yjkogan/example-budget-tracking-app/wiki/Part-4): Explore and extend a "real-world" example budget-app.

+### Troubleshooting
+See the [troubleshooting section of the wiki](https://github.com/yjkogan/example-budget-tracking-app/wiki), open an issue, or ping yjkogan on twitter.